-From 2023, Daymap will be the primary program used by staff to communicate important dates, events, learning and assessment with students and parents/carers.
+Students are expected to remain up to date with college and class events and information through out student notices.
+Daymap will be the primary program used by staff to communicate important dates, events, learning and assessment with students and parents/carers.
 Students will be explicitly taught how to use and navigate this program and communication will be sent to families regarding Daymap.